Bugslogger/redux-toolkit-counter-app/README.md

 1. create add and sub funtion to add and substract value in Counter.jsx.
 2. get value from store and display on web page.
 3. now add functionality to our Add and Sub button. on click increase and decrease value and display it.

+Video Ends.
+Like share and subscribe.